kubernetes/website/content/en/docs/concepts/extend-kubernetes/_index.md

 ) allow users to mount volume types without built-in support by having the Kubelet call a Binary Plugin to mount the volume.

-FlexVolume is deprecated in v1.23.
-Out-of-tree CSI driver is the recommended way to write volume drivers in Kubernetes.
-See this doc [here](https://github.com/kubernetes/community/blob/master/sig-storage/volume-plugin-faq.md#kubernetes-volume-plugin-faq-for-storage-vendors) for more information.
+FlexVolume is deprecated since Kubernetes v1.23.
+The Out-of-tree CSI driver is the recommended way to write volume drivers in Kubernetes.
+See [Kubernetes Volume Plugin FAQ for Storage Vendors](https://github.com/kubernetes/community/blob/master/sig-storage/volume-plugin-faq.md#kubernetes-volume-plugin-faq-for-storage-vendors) for more information.

 ### Device Plugins